bparanj/crystal/electronics/book/basics/vccs-exp.md

 - Simple to implement with basic analog components.
 - Provides a hands-on understanding of controlled current sources.

-This experiment effectively demonstrates how a VCCS works using a transistor as the primary control element, linking the input voltage to the output current in a predictable manner.
+This experiment demonstrates how a VCCS works using a transistor as the primary control element, linking the input voltage to the output current in a predictable manner.